clebsonsh/simple-pay/README.md

 ## Features

-- **Transfers**: Allows customers to send money to other customers or merchants.
+- **Transfers**: Allows users to send money to other users (customers or merchants).
 - **Validation**:
-  - Merchants are not permitted to initiate transfers.
+  - Validates that merchants cannot initiate transfers.
-  - Ensures the payer has sufficient balance for the transfer.
+  - Ensures the payer has a sufficient balance for the transfer.
 - **External Services**:
-  - Verifies user authorization for transfers through an external service.
+  - Authorizes transfers using an external service.
-  - Notifies users upon receiving a transfer via an external notification service.
+  - Notifies the payee after a successful transfer using an external service.
 - **Queue System**: Handles notifications asynchronously using Laravel Horizon.
 - **Dockerized Environment**: Fully containerized for easy setup and development.
 - **Code Quality**: Utilizes Pint for code style and PHPStan for static analysis.